-Collaborative live coding takes its roots from laptop orchestra/ensemble such as the Princeton Laptop Orchestra (PLOrk), an ensemble of computer based instruments formed at Princeton University [19].
+Collaborative live coding takes its roots from laptop orchestra/ensemble such as the Princeton Laptop Orchestra (PLOrk), an ensemble of computer based instruments formed at Princeton University (Trueman, 2007).
 The orchestra is a part of the music research community at the University and is concerned with investigating ways in which the computer can be integrated into conventional music making.
-PLOrk attempts to radically transform those ideals [19].
-Each PLOrk meta instrument consists of a laptop, multi-channel hemispherical speaker and a variety of control devices such as game controllers, sensors amongst others [19].
-The orchestra consists of 12-15 students and staff ranging from musicians, computer scientists, engineers and others and uses a combination of wireless networking and video in order to augment the role of the conductor [19].
+PLOrk attempts to radically transform those ideals (Trueman, 2007).
+Each PLOrk meta instrument consists of a laptop, multi-channel hemispherical speaker and a variety of control devices such as game controllers, sensors amongst others (Trueman, 2007).
+The orchestra consists of 12-15 students and staff ranging from musicians, computer scientists, engineers and others and uses a combination of wireless networking and video in order to augment the role of the conductor (Trueman, 2007).

 UK based live coding ensembles such as the Birmingham Ensemble for Electroacoustic Research (BEER) based at the University of Birmingham have taken influence from ensembles such as PLOrk, but differ in terms of the way they integrate communication and collaboration within the ensemble.
-The ensemble was formed in 2011 by Scott Wilson and Norah Lorway [22] and began as an "exploration of the potential of networked music system" for structured improvisation[22].
-The ensemble works primarily in the SuperCollider (SC) lan $guage^4$ and the JITLib (Just in Time Library) classes in SC for basic live coding functionality [22].
-In terms of ensemble communication and coordination, BEER uses Utopia (Wilson et al 2013), a SuperCollider library for the creation of networked music application which builds on the Republic quark and other such networked performance systems in SuperCollider.
-Networked collaboration in live coding was present from the inception of live coding where multiple machines are clock-synchronized exchanging TCP/IP network
+The ensemble was formed in 2011 by Scott Wilson and Norah Lorway (Wilson et al., 2014) and began as an "exploration of the potential of networked music system" for structured improvisation (Wilson et al., 2014).
+The ensemble works primarily in the SuperCollider (SC) language and the JITLib (Just in Time Library) classes in SC for basic live coding functionality (Wilson et al., 2014).
+In terms of ensemble communication and coordination, BEER uses Utopia (Wilson et al 2013), a SuperCollider library for the creation of networked music application which builds on the Republic quark4 and other such networked performance systems in SuperCollider.
+Networked collaboration in live coding was present from the inception of live coding where multiple machines are clock-synchronized exchanging TCP/IP network messages (Collins et al., 2003).
+Utopia aims to provide a more modular approach to networked collaboration, featuring enhanced flexibility and security over other existing solutions.
+It also provides an efficient way to synchronize communication, code and data sharing over a local network.
+Unlike an ensemble such as PLOrk which uses a human conductor such as in a traditional orchestra, Utopia eliminates the need for this, allowing for a more streamlined shared approach, where performers collectively make musical decisions.